-What Are the Best Nootropics for Mood Enhancement?
+What Are the Best Nootropic Supplements for Mood Enhancement and Stabilization?

 What can you do to lift your mood when you feel depression, fatigue, anxiety, fear, or exhaustion?
 For those of you looking for mood-enhancing drugs, nootropics may be a solution.
 Nootropics are best known as cognitive enhancers because of their ability to boost brain power and increase energy levels.
 They’re primarily used to assist with learning and studying, increasing memory capacity, speeding up information recall, and helping overcome cognitive impairments.
 In addition to improving mental cognition, recent research provides details on how nootropics can also benefit your mood and sense of well-being.
 Who doesn’t want to be happier on a daily basis?
 Below, you’ll find our suggestions for the best nootropics for mood enhancement.
 First, let’s cover a major concept on how these supplements work to improve your mood.

 There are two types of neurotransmitters that we need to consider: inhibitory and excitatory.
 Each type serves a specific function.
 Excitatory neurotransmitters work to stimulate the brain.
 Inhibitory neurons work to create balance and calmness in the brain.
 When excitatory neurotransmitters are overactive, feelings of stress, anxiety, and depression can occur.
 The overactivity of excitatory neurons will quickly deplete the supply of inhibitory neurons creating an unbalanced chemical environment in your brain.
 Active inhibition of excitatory neurotransmitters helps to achieve mood stabilization and reduce feelings of depression and anxiety.
 Therefore, drugs or supplements that increase the presence of inhibitory neurotransmitters in the brain can enhance your mood.